Bira/octopus-carnival/_drafts/wir-dscc-giant.md

 A shadow giant projects an aura (5) of **Shadow Malaise** that halves any healing that takes place inside.
 Whenever they take radiant damage, they're **Revealed by Radiance** and become substantial for a turn.

+Their basic attack is a **Necrotic Touch**, which targets Reflex, deals necrotic damage, and marks on a hit (save ends).
+They also have a non-basic **Death Touch** that is similar, but exchanges some of its direct damage for an additional ongoing 10 necrotic damage rider (save ends both this and the mark).

+If a marked enemy makes an attack that doesn't include the giant, they are **Cast Into Shadow** as a reaction.
+This is a melee attack that targets Reflex.
+A hit does no damage, but removes the target from play for a turn!
+This means they're stunned and removed from the map, reappearing at their previous position when the effect ends.

+The giant's ability to possibly mark multiple PCs makes it a very effective "defender".
+Cast Into Shadow is a very potent "save or suck" attack, so PCs will have an extra incentive to focus on the giant and not on its other buddies.
+And if they don't, the giant has just removed a whole PC from consideration for the next round.

+## Encounters and Final Impressions

+Athas is prime giant country and plenty of core giants would be happy as clams living here, but I guess it makes sense to have some setting-specific ones to signal that we're not in Kansas any more.

+Beast giants and titans feel a bit redundant, but their appearance is certainly striking.
+Shadow Giants have intriguing mechanics, but you probably don't want to have more than one of these in play at any given encounter.
+They can also be used in other settings without a lot of modification, as "undead giant with a grudge" is a pretty universal concept.